About the Tuna Council

 The National Fisheries Institute’s Tuna Council represents the largest processors and household names for canned and pouch tuna in the U.S. including Bumble Bee®, Chicken of the Sea® and StarKist®.
-The Tuna Council speaks for the tuna industry on numerous issues from fishing access arrangements and federal and state regulations, to sustainability and education and marketing.
+The Tuna Council speaks for the tuna industry on numerous issues including food safety, labeling, sustainability, nutrition education and product marketing.

 Tuna Conservation and Sustainability

 More than ever, the tuna industry is vested in managing tuna stocks to ensure tuna for generations to come.
-The U.S. tuna companies work closely with international conservation organizations including World Wildlife Fund (WWF), to ensure the long term health of tuna stocks, particularly those used in canned tuna, while protecting our oceans and minimizing the impact of fishing on other marine animals.
+The U.S. tuna companies work closely with the international conservation organization, the International Seafood Sustainbility Foundation and its partners WWF and ocean scientists from around the world to ensure the long-term health of tuna stocks, particularly those used in canned tuna, while protecting our oceans and minimizing the impact of fishing on other marine animals.

 Canned and pouched tuna comes almost exclusively from two species of tuna – skipjack and albacore.
 Approximately 70% of the canned and pouched tuna Americans enjoy is skipjack or some small amount of yellowfin, otherwise known as light tuna on store shelves.
 About 30% is albacore - otherwise known as white tuna.
 Skipjack tuna stocks – source of 60% of the global annual tuna catch, – are considered by scientists and industry experts to be healthy and sustainability fished worldwide.

 Canned tuna is considered by many to be a powerhouse food because it is rich in protein, low in fat and calories and is an excellent source of the essential omega-3 fatty acids DHA and EPA, proven to help maintain a healthy heart.
 In fact, the U.S. Dietary Guidelines for Americans and the American Heart Association recommend eating fish two times a week as part of a heart healthy diet.

 Tuna During Pregnancy